Sharna Jackson AKA. Artistic Director at Site Gallery

 Sharna Jackson is the Artistic Director at Site Gallery, Sheffield’s international contemporary art space, specialising in moving image, new media and performance.
 She is also a children’s author, her debut novel High-rise Mystery will be released in April 2019.
 She is on the board of Sheffield Doc/Fest, Upswing Aerial Arts and New Writing North in addition to being a member of BAFTA’s Children’s and Learning and New Talent committees and the Children’s Media Conference advisory board.

-We will be gathering at the stunning and recently expanded Site Gallery, Sheffield’s leading international contemporary art space, specialising in moving image, new media and performance.
+We will be gathering at the stunning and recently expanded Site Gallery, Sheffield’s international contemporary art space, specialising in moving image, new media and performance.

 ‘After a period of closure for exciting expansion work, Site reopened in September 2018, promising to deliver a programme of even more excellent international contemporary art to even more people in Sheffield.